borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ## Error hooks

-When an error occurs during a `prune`, `create`, or `check` action, borgmatic can run configurable shell commands to fire off custom error notifications or take other actions, so you can get alerted as soon as something goes wrong.
+When an error occurs during a `prune`, `compact`, `create`, or `check` action, borgmatic can run configurable shell commands to fire off custom error notifications or take other actions, so you can get alerted as soon as something goes wrong.
 Here's a not-so-useful example:

 ```yaml
 hooks: